 For kids under 13, debit cards are a safer first option than credit cards.
 Debit cards allow kids to spend only what’s in their account, eliminating debt or interest charges.
 Credit cards, which require adding a child as an authorized user, can encourage overspending and impact the parent’s credit if not managed carefully.

-Can a teen get a debit card?
+What’s the youngest age a child can get a debit card?

 What happens to the kid’s bank account when they turn 18?

 Some accounts for kids under 13 automatically convert into adult accounts when they turn 18, which may include new fees.
-For example, PNC’s Virtual Wallet Student account is fee-free for up to six years but converts to a $25/month adult account afterward.
-Always check whether a kids’ account will close, convert or charge fees when your child becomes an adult.
+For example, PNC’s Virtual Wallet Student account is fee-free for up to six years but converts to a $25-per-month adult account afterward.

 Bethany Hickey is the banking editor and personal finance expert at Finder, specializing in banking, lending, insurance, and crypto.